 All sUAS operated by ATDD have approval from both the U.S. Federal Aviation Administration (FAA) and NOAA’s Aircraft Operations Center (NOAA/AOC) to fly under visual flight rules (VFR) weather conditions and within line of sight of the ground-based pilot.

 ATDD has several sites in the Knoxville area to test and operate each aircraft.
-ATDD has agreements with Knox County Radio Control (KCRC) in Solway, TN, House Mountain Radio Control (HMRC) in Corryton, TN, and the Oliver Springs Airport in Oliver Springs, TN to fly their sUAS aircraft up to 1200 feet above ground level.
+ATDD has agreements with Knox County Radio Control (KCRC) in Solway, TN, House Mountain Radio Control (HMRC) in Corryton, TN, and the Oliver Springs Airport in Oliver Springs, TN to fly their sUAS aircraft up to 3000 feet above ground level.
 ATDD also has a meteorological tower at KCRC to provide reference meteorological measurements that can compare to instruments on the sUAS to verify their performance.
 The latest data from the KCRC tower are available here .
-ATDD is in the process of installing another tower at the Oliver Springs Airport that will be identical to the tower at KCRC.
+ATDD has completed the installation of an identical tower at the Oliver Springs Airport.
+The data from this tower is available on this page.

 ATDD flight team at the House Mountain Radio Control facility